 - Trunking systems manage communications of more complex systems.
 In conventional radios a frequency is assigned to a channel through programming, one frequency per channel.
 Channel assignments in a conventional radio can only be changed by re-programming the channel.
 In a Trunked radio system all frequencies are in a 'pool', the pool is managed by another device.
 Frequencies are allocated to a radio's channel dynamically as they are needed.
 Once the transmission is complete the frequency is released back into the 'pool'.
 This is a much more efficient use of frequencies but requires more sophisticated equipment.
 Generally systems with a large number of users require trunking systems.
 There are several types of trunking protocols; LTR®, PassPort®, SmartTrunk®.

-There is no limit to the number of radios that can be used at a location.
+There is no limit to the number of radios that can be used at a location other than what is on your license.
 However, to manage communications better we recommend that you limit the number of users on each channel to approximately ten.

 Many radios of one brand can communicate with other radio brands.
 However, to communicate these things must match:

 - UHF and VHF radios do not communicate with each other.
 They use difference frequency ranges or 'bands'.
 VHF uses frequency ranges between 30 – 300 MHz (MHz stands for mega hertz).
 UHF uses frequency ranges between 300 MHz – 3 GHz (GHz stands for giga hertz).